What makes a building smart?

 - Is when a person is entering the data.
 It can be badging at the entrance, taking fingerprints, or that the receptionist is providing an input periodically or based on an event.
-Manual input requires the interaction of a person in order to validate the data input.
+Manual input requires the interaction of a person to validate the data input.

 - Data correlation

 - A data related to the building behavior is deducted from 2 or more different sources and provide value that can be used to act or modify the facility.
-For example the amount of people entering the building deducted from the amount for people leaving the building per hour will provide the occupancy flow and can be used as a future indicator to create an occupancy trend for the short term.
+For example, the amount of people entering the building deducted from the amount for people leaving the building per hour will provide the occupancy flow and can be used as a future indicator to create an occupancy trend for the short term.

-In every case the sensor provides a real time value in a form of an electric signal, then this signal must be processed in the edge to transfer a comprehensive data that can be analyzed.
+In every case a sensor provides a real time value in a form of an electric signal, then this signal must be processed in the edge to transfer a comprehensive data that can be analyzed.
 A sensor on its own does not possess any processing.
 It is the computing power attached to this sensor and the way it is integrated that will make the system smarter.

 Camera as a smart sensor

 Camera systems has evolved from analogue to digital over the last decade.
-This transformation has enabled a sea of possibilities where digital images can be processed and understood by computers, enabling digital image processing and analytics.
+This transformation has enabled a set of possibilities where digital images can be processed and understood by computers, enabling digital image processing and analytics.

 At first, when those system started to be integrated, the computing power was centralized, now the trend is moving towards edge processing and close to source computing.

 Modern IP cameras are now embedded with a microprocessor providing the ability to process data at the source and combining sensorics technology with analytics.
-High quality analytics is possible due to the high image resolution, thermal imaging or extreme light sensitive chipset.
+High quality analytics is possible due to the high image resolution, thermal imaging, or extreme light sensitive chipset.
 With modern IP cameras it is now possible to understand and create trends by analyzing the video stream.
 This evolution is moving the use of the camera from security to facility management tools.

-Complex image processing will require powerful graphical processing, however, with todays technology cameras are able to detect and trigger actions based on the following:
+Complex image processing will require powerful graphical processing, however, with today's technology cameras are able to detect and trigger actions based on the following:

 - People counting: Multi camera systems can count people located in a room, floor or building.
 Communication between camera allow the system to know exactly how many people are entering or exiting an area.